joe-irving/defundclimatechaos/Support-NHS-Strike.md

   text: |-
     # Solidarity Actions

-    Join one of the solidarity actions below in support of NHS workers on site.
+    Join one of the solidarity actions below in support of NHS workers on picket lines.
+Don't see one where you live?
+Register one below.

     {% include nhs-actions-map.html data=site.data.nhs_actions %}
   id: actions